RUBY-DANGOL/RUBY-DANGOL/README.md

 <h2 align="center">Hi 👋!
-My name is Rubina Dangol Maharjan and I'm a student studying BTech in AI student from Kathmandu University.<br>- Front-end developer <br>- exploring backend <br>- AI developer <br>- exploring robotics and its real-world applications.<br>- Experienced in developing web projects and built Android apps with functional and user-focused designs.</h2>
+My name is Rubina Dangol Maharjan and I'm a BTech in AI student from Kathmandu University.<br>- Front-end developer <br>- exploring backend <br>- AI developer <br>- exploring robotics and its real-world applications.<br>- Experienced in developing web projects and built Android apps with functional and user-focused designs.</h2>

 ###